quackquackin/Dating-Apps/README.md

 # Dating-Apps
-QuackQuack is the best dating app to meet singles for chat, dating and relationship.
+QuackQuack is the <a href="https://www.quackquack.in/dating-apps/">best dating app</a> to meet singles for chat, dating and relationship.